Tiamz01/Predicting-Credit-Card-Approvals/README.md

 ## Data

 The credit card approval dataset is obtained from the UCI Machine Learning Repository.
-It contains information on 690 applicants including demographic features like Gender, Age, Debt, Income and attributes like Credit Score.
+It contains information on 690 applicants including demographic features like Gender, Age, Debt, Income, and attributes like Credit Score.

 ## Methods

 The main steps involved in building the prediction model are:

-- Data inspection: Checking for missing values, data types and statistical properties.
+- Data inspection: Checking for missing values, data types, and statistical properties.
 Missing values are imputed accordingly.

-- Preprocessing: Converting categorical features to dummy variables, splitting into train and test sets, feature scaling using MinMaxScaler.
+- Preprocessing: Converting categorical features to dummy variables, splitting them into train and test sets, and feature scaling using pandas get_dummies method.

 - Model Building: Fitting a Logistic Regression model on the training data.